dimagi/commcare-hq/corehq/motech/fhir/docs/fhir_api.rst

 A Reference API Client
 ^^^^^^^^^^^^^^^^^^^^^^

-An simple example of a web service that calls the CommCare HQ FHIR API to retrieve patient data is available as a reference.
+A simple example of a web service that calls the CommCare HQ FHIR API to retrieve patient data is available as a reference.

 You can find it implemented using the `Flask`_ Python web framework, or